ronishamai/Mini-Shell/README.md

 ## Overview

-This project involves the implementation of a simple shell program as part of the Operating Systems course (0368-2162).
+This project involves the implementation of a simple shell program.
 The shell supports basic functionalities such as executing commands, handling background processes, piping commands, and redirecting output.
-The primary objective is to gain practical experience with process management, system calls, and signal handling in a Unix-like operating system.

 ## Features